TheSilvered/nest/docs/c_api/c_api-obj.md

 **Description:**

-Creates a flag from an id. `n` can be between 1 and 28 included.
+Create a flag from an id. `n` can be between 1 and 28 included.

 ---